 How do you listen to HD, Ultra HD, or Spatial Audio content with Amazon Music?

-To access HD and Ultra HD music, use the mobile or desktop apps, an Echo device, Sonos speakers, or another supported device.
+To access HD and Ultra HD music, use mobile or desktop apps, an Echo device, Sonos speakers, or another supported device.
 The web player does not support HD or Ultra HD playback.
-Spatial Audio requires the iOS or Android app.
-You can cast from any source to select models of smart speakers, too.
+Spatial Audio requires an iOS or Android app.
+You can also cast from any source to select smart speaker models.

-The question of whether it’s worth it to use HD or Ultra HD playback is something else altogether.
+The question of whether it’s worth it to use HD or Ultra HD playback is another matter.
 Amazon Music’s HD offerings are a good option, but Ultra HD is likely overkill.
 Spatial Audio is usually worth it if the tracks you want have it available.
 It requires compatible headphones, though.

 How do you use the Amazon Music sleep timer?